Adelaide Football Club: 2020–2021: COVID-affected seasons

-Walker was banned from the AFL for six games between the 2021 and 2022 AFL seasons due to racist comments directed towards Robbie Young of the North Adelaide Football Club mid-way through a SANFL match.
-Despite a public apology to both Young and Walker's Indigenous teammates, Walker was booed during Adelaide's away games after the end of his suspension.
-After requesting a move home to South Australia and subsequently nominating the Crows, high-value Sydney wingman Jordan Dawson was traded to Adelaide in the 2021 trade period.
+2022–present: Post-COVID era

 The Crows hosted the first-ever Friday night Showdown in Round 3, and claimed one of their best-ever wins via an after-the-siren bending kick from the recruit Dawson, who received best-on-ground honours.
-Captain Rory Sloane ruptured his ACL in the round 5 victory over Richmond and sat on the sidelines for the rest of 2022, leaving captaincy duties to the rest of leadership team.
-The role of captain rotated between Reilly O'Brien, Ben Keays, Brodie Smith, and Tom Doedee for the remainder of the season.
-Promising young small forward Josh Rachele received a Rising Star nomination in Round 4.
-The Crows notched up a few more wins to boast their best season since 2019.
-Adelaide traded in Izak Rankine at a high price, leaving them no first-round draft picks in the 2022 AFL draft.
-Rory Laird was awarded his third Malcolm Blight medal, tied as the most by any Adelaide player ever alongside Simon Goodwin, Andrew McLeod and Mark Ricciuto.
+Captain Rory Sloane ruptured his ACL in round 5.
+In his absence, the role of captain rotated between Reilly O'Brien, Ben Keays, Brodie Smith, and Tom Doedee for the remainder of the season.
+Adelaide traded in Izak Rankine at a high price, leaving them no first-round draft picks in the 2022 AFL draft until they matched the bid for Max Michalanney, son of Jim as the club's first father–son pick.